Chili and I have had quite a few run-ins over the past year.

 - Serve with garnishes of choice.

-- Preheat oven to 375.
+- For the beer bread, preheat oven to 375.
 Lightly grease the loaf pan and set aside.

 - Pour the mixture into the loaf pan.
 Top with the remaining butter and bake for 1 hour or until a tooth pick comes out clean.
 Allow to cool until just warm before slicing.